 Executive directors conduct a quarterly evaluation to assess performance in part of their responsibility and the performance evaluation is presented to the company’s Board of Directors to compare with performance in the past.

-The company has appointed the Remuneration and Human Resource Committee to consider remuneration principles and policies for Chief Executive Officer, directors and advisors and determine bonus, salary adjustment annually and during the year, and other benefits to staff in each level.
-Remuneration determination is based on experience, duty and scope of responsibility and compare with other companies in the same industry.
+The company has appointed the Nominating and Remuneration Committee to consider remuneration principles and policies for managing director, directors and advisors and determine bonus, salary adjustment annually and during the year, and other benefits to staff in each level.
+Remuneration determination is based on experience, duty and scope of responsibility, and compare with other companies in the same industry.

 The Company is represented in the subsidiaries and affiliated companies’ boards of directors and the management teams, to maintain control on such companies’ business direction.
 This is carried out under corporate governance practices, highlighting business transparency and good governance.